Sebastian-Fitzner/veams.org/resources/templating/data/pages/js/usage/js__usage.md

-### How to use

-Just copy the files you need into the `js` folder in your project.
-But let's dive in to get a grasp.

 ### Main Files

-To start of just add the following files to your `js` root directory.
+To start of you need to make sure you have following files in your `js` root directory.

 - `app.js`
 - `main.js`